flub78/multitenant/doc/features/attachements.md

 ## Use cases

 As a user
-* I store a picture of me in my profile, the scan of a bill in an accounting application, a GPS track of a flight, or any other kind of file.
+* I can store a picture of me in my profile, the scan of a bill in an accounting application, a GPS track of a flight, or any other kind of file.

-* I can download a file that I have uploaded or others files for which I have permission.
+* Ican view attachments in a new tab in the browser when the browser does not support to mime type, I can download it.

 * I can <span style="color:red">**replace**</span> a file that I have uploaded